 - Transfer the batter to the loaf pan.
 (You can top the filled loaf pan with extra walnuts or chopped dates if you wish.)

-- Bake for 1 hour.
-Test for doneness by inserting a toothpick into the loaf.
+- Bake for 50 minutes.
+Test to see if the loaf is baked by inserting a toothpick into the loaf.
 If it comes out clean, the loaf is ready.
-If not, bake for another 5 minutes.
+If not, bake for another 5 minutes and test with a toothpick once again.